Janis-Rullis-IT/pr1-symfony5-api/README.md

 * Thanks to [@lauris-printify](https://github.com/lauris-printify) / [homework-v3](https://github.com/lauris-printify/homework-v3) for the main codebase (till [3d0a](https://github.com/janis-rullis/pr1/commit/3d0a2d1c0581493bfc67d3e201c3926741f608f6)) :+1: :1st_place_medal: :beers:
 * [lara5-vue2-api](https://github.com/janis-rullis/lara5-vue2-api) for the Docker structure.

+## Notes

+- <sup>*</sup> `shell.sh` is just a helper that saves You from executing few commands Yourself.
+In case, if You can't execute it (*on Windows*) or there is some trouble, then You can set it up manually as every other Docker + Symfony project.